brianjbeach/chalice-unit-test/README.md

 ====================== 1 passed in 0.02 seconds ======================
 ```

-## Add Additional Tests
+## Adding tests

 Let's add a few more tests to validate the other functions in our project. **test_hello** expects to receive a name of the person to say hello to in the path.
-Here is a test case that passes "alice" and ensures response is correct.
+Here is a test case that passes "alice" and ensures that the response is correct.

 ```
     def test_hello(self):